 The team also provides Public Safety Dive training and consulting, dive rescue/recovery, swiftwater rescue, on-site standby water rescue and evidence recovery services.
 USWRDT provides standby water rescue for water related events whether for work or play.
 Water safety and awareness education is another major thrust of the team’s mission.
 The U.S. Water Rescue Dive team does not receive governmental or tax-based funding but operates on membership funding and donations.

 Much of the team’s work is not seen by the public, including the hundreds of hours of technical training required to obtain Public Safety Diver certifications and our underwater efforts.
 That does not mean the U.S. Water Rescue Dive Team is “out of sight, out of mind” as the services provided by the team are extremely important.
 The team touches entire communities as they bring home victims of drowning and assist law enforcement agencies in recovering evidence that helps bring justice to crime victims.

-US Water Rescue Dive Team is named such because we operate anywhere (when financially capable) in the UNITED STATES, we provide stand-by WATER RESCUE services for special events or work activities that take place on or around the water, we provide flood rescue services, and we provide DIVE RECOVERY services, and occasional Dive Rescue services (near our headquarters).
+US Water Rescue Dive Team is named such because we operate anywhere (when financially capable) in the UNITED STATES, we provide stand-by WATER RESCUE services for special events or work activities that take place on or around the water, we provide flood rescue services, DIVE RECOVERY services, UNDERWATER INVESTIGATIONS, and occasional Dive Rescue services (near our headquarters).